 - Fat is great for heart and blood pressure

-- Fat can boosts your metabolism and help with weight-loss
+- Fat can boosts your metabolism and helps with weight-loss

 - Fat can help with diabetes

 Our brain loves healthy fats, stable blood sugar and rest!

 WHERE DO I GET HEALTHY FATS?

 Good fats include monounsaturated and polyunsaturated fats.
 Bad ones include industrial-made trans fats.
 Saturated fats fall somewhere in the middle.